 When you are a caregiver, you learn to multitask and plan ahead… or you don’t survive.
 Once you get good at doing these two things, then others, especially the one you’re caring for, seem to think that you can do anything…like magic.

-It mystifies me that I can tell Lynn what’s on my “to do” list and thirty minutes later, he thinks it’s done.
+It mystifies me that I can tell Lynn what’s on my “to-do” list, and thirty minutes later, he thinks it’s done.
 He has no concept of how much time it takes me to accomplish a task because he has no idea of what happens when I go to do a task.

 Let me give you an example that will be very familiar to many of you: going to the kitchen to get a snack for him after finishing his bath.
 It goes something like this…